wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-design-successful-virtual-events/includes/introduction.md

 - Design an inclusive virtual event
 - Create accessible presentations and videos
 - Manage virtual events to be more inclusive and engaging
+- Ensure your environment is ready, technically, to support your event content and attendees
 - Review your event and identify opportunities for improvement
 - Understand how to gather feedback and turn them into insights